 An area’s living wage plays a large part in determining if someone falls into the category of working poor.

-Paired with the federal poverty guidelines, the living wage establishes a clear income range, and a metric with which to measure if someone is part of the working poor.
+Paired with the federal poverty guidelines, the living wage establishes a clear income range and a metric with which to measure if someone is part of the working poor in America.